Stefan-Lindenmeyer/Regenbogenplateau/content/Crafting/Blacksmithing/Metalworking Techniques.md

 ## Cold Iron
 _common material_

 Superior in durability to Iron, and also known as Meteoric Iron.
-Can be used to forged slightly inferior (but easier to make) armor and weapons.
+Can be used to forge slightly inferior (but easier to make) armor and weapons.
 Attempting to make armor from pure iron lowers it's AC by 1.
 Attempting to make weapons out of this substance grants them the _Fragile_ property.

 **Crafting Base Difficulty:** 0
 **Crafting Penalty:** +1